MinecraftForge/Documentation/docs/gameeffects/sounds.md

 The `SoundEvent` acts as a reference to the sound and is passed around to play them.
 If a mod has an API, it should expose its `SoundEvent`s in the API.

 !!! note
-    As long as a sound is registered within the `sounds.json`, it can still be referenced on the logical client regardless of if there is a referencing `SoundEvent`.
+    As long as a sound is registered within the `sounds.json`, it can still be referenced on the logical client regardless of whether there is a referencing `SoundEvent`.

 Playing Sounds
 --------------